PennDOT Plans To Toll 9 Bridges Across The State

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – PennDOT announced plans Thursday to toll nine bridges across the state, including on I-79 in Bridgeville.RELATED: Pittsburgh Police Officers Help Dog Stuck On Apartment Balcony In Freezing Temperatures
+PITTSBURGH (KDKA) – PennDOT announced plans Thursday to start tolling nine bridges across the state in the next couple of years, including on I-79 in Bridgeville.READ MORE: Portion Of Temona Drive In Pleasant Hills Closed Due To Water Main Break

-PennDOT says bridge tolling will fund reconstructing or replacing these bridges without taking money away from other projects.
+With gas tax revenues down and an $8 billion deficit, PennDOT says they have a big money problem.
+So they say bridge tolling will fund reconstructing or replacing these bridges without taking money away from other projects.

 As for here in Allegheny County, PennDOT says the money will replace the northbound and southbound bridges on I-79 mainline over State Route 60 and will also widen I-79 from two to three lanes in each direction.